AlexandruBurlacu/secure-distributed-useless-blog/README.md

+# `I Ain't Gonna Need It` blog, a masters project

+Below you can find the links that I used to learn how to do a distributed + secure application, and some idea-pads.
+Enjoy.

 ## DB Schema (not really)

 There are `users` and there are `blogs`.
 Every user can have multiple blog posts.
 A blog has just one author/user.
 1:n relation.